vackosar/vackosar.github.io/_posts/2017-12-03-Boundary-Control-Entity-Architecture--The-Pattern-to-Structure-Your-Classes.md

 ![Onion of Actors, Boundary, Control, Entity](/images/onion-actors-boundary-control-entity.svg)

+## Three-tier vs Boundary Control Entity Architecture
+Three-tier architecture the much more common than Boundary Control Entity architecture.
+Three-tier architecture is recommended by Marin Fowler under name of [Presentation, Domain, Data](https://martinfowler.com/bliki/PresentationDomainDataLayering.html).
+Three-tier architecture is composed of presentation layer, application layer, data access layer.
+BCE splits domain objects from the data access layer and merges the rest with presentation layer:
+- BCE Domain = domain objects (from the data access layer)
+- BCE Boundary = presentation - data access without domain objects
+- BCE Control = application layer

+## BCE vs MVC
+Boundary-Control-Entity (BCE) can be compared to Model-View-Controller (MVC) architecture.

+MVC is composed of:
+- Model: Represents the data and business logic of the system, similar to the Entity component in BCE.
+- View: Represents the presentation layer, responsible for displaying the data from the model to the user.
+It is similar to the Boundary component in BCE, focusing on user interfaces.
+- Controller: Acts as an intermediary between the model and the view, handling user input and updating the model and view accordingly.
+It is similar to the Control component in BCE.

+Key concepts have analogous function:
+- Model ~ Entity
+- View ~ Boundary
+- Controller ~ Control

+View in MVC is specifically user web view in the presentation layer.
+MVC is more commonly used in web development and user interface design, while BCE can be applied more broadly to various types of software systems, including those without a user interface.
+BCE focuses more on the system-actor interactions and MVC emphasizing the separation between the presentation layer and the underlying data and logic.

 ## Functionality Folders vs BCE Structure

 I am very much for structuring, modularization and encapsulation according to end result features.
 However, often after separation per major features on sub 30 classes level, I think it is more practical to structure according to technical behaviour.
 Thus I suggest to use BCE architecture which represents that.